Eric Bitner, Elder

 Bob Briggs, Elder

 I was raised a member of the Lutheran Church but didn’t come truly to know Christ as Savior until age 29, when the Lord graciously (yet severely) convicted me of the hypocrisy I exhibited in living an altogether worldly lifestyle while professing to be a Christian.
 Soon after, I met my wife-to-be, Coco, and we’ve now been married 25 years.
-We have five children: Becky Richards (now married to Tom), Reuben, Miles, Margaret, and Bobbie.
+We have five children: Becky Richards (married to Tom), Reuben, Miles, Margaret Elliott (married to Jordan), and Bobbie.
 We began attending Trinity Baptist Church in 1999 and participated in the merger with Clifton in 2001.
 I’m in my 20th year as an employee with UPS Airlines, my current assignment being a functional representative with the IT department.

 Bill Croft, Elder